 Does intermittent fasting work for weight loss?

-Interestingly, it’s less to do with a calorie reduction.
-In fact, many studies examined the change in calorie consumption and found out that their subject ate similar amount of calories through out the day by adding to the meals.
+- Their subject ate similar amount of calories through out the day by adding to the meals.
 So instead of having 3 medium size meals, they had 2 meals which were somewhat bigger.

 Can you build muscle while intermittent fasting?